To Pimp a Butterfly: Accolades

 To Pimp a Butterfly also earned Lamar seven nominations at the 2016 Grammy Awards.
-It was nominated in the categories of Album of the Year and Best Rap Album, winning the latter but losing the former to Taylor Swift's 1989.
+It was nominated in the categories of Album of the Year and Best Rap Album, winning the latter but losing the former to Taylor Swift's 1989, regarded by many as a Grammy snub.
 "Alright" won for Best Rap Performance and Best Rap Song while also being nominated for Song of the Year and Best Music Video.
 "These Walls" won for Best Rap/Sung Performance.
 He would also receive four additional nominations for other musical collaborations from that year, making it a total of eleven Grammy nominations for Lamar.
 This earned Lamar the most Grammy nominations for a rapper in a single night and the second most by any artist in a single night.
 Michael Jackson and Kenneth "Babyface" Edmonds are tied for the artists with the most Grammy nominations in a single night with twelve; Jackson in 1984 and Babyface in 1997.
-At the previous year's ceremony, "i" had won Grammy Awards for Best Rap Song and Best Rap Performance.
+At the previous year's ceremony, "I" had won Grammy Awards for Best Rap Song and Best Rap Performance.
 To Pimp a Butterfly also received a nomination for Top Rap Album at the 2016 Billboard Music Awards.

-Impact
+Legacy and impact

-The album's immediate influence was felt as "a pantheon for racial empowerment", according to Butler, who also argued that the record helped create a respected space for conscious hip hop and "will be revered not just at the top of some list at the end of the year, but in the subconscious of music fans for decades to come".
+The album's immediate influence was felt as "a pantheon for racial empowerment", according to Butler, who also argued that the record helped create a respected space for conscious hip-hop and "will be revered not just at the top of some list at the end of the year, but in the subconscious of music fans for decades to come".
 Writing for Highsnobiety, Robert Blair said, "[To Pimp a Butterfly] is the crystallized moment in time where Kendrick became a generation's most potent artistic voice."
 Uproxx journalist Aaron Williams said the album "proved that left-field, experimental rap can function in both the critical and commercial realms".
 Jazz saxophonist Kamasi Washington said that the album "changed music, and we're still seeing the effects of it [...] [the album] meant that intellectually stimulating music doesn't have to be underground.
 It just didn't change the music.
 It changed the audience."
 To Pimp a Butterfly was an influence on David Bowie's 2016 album Blackstar.
 As its producer Tony Visconti recalled, he and Bowie were "listening to a lot of Kendrick Lamar [...] we loved the fact Kendrick was so open-minded and he didn't do a straight-up hip-hop record.
 He threw everything on there, and that's exactly what we wanted to do."